 - Craniosynostosis is the premature closure of one or more cranial sutures, usually during infancy.
-Craniosynostosis may be caused by a genetic condition, such as Apert, Pfeiffer or Crouzon syndrome to name a few.
-Abnormal head shape is the common clinical feature. - Skull x-rays and/or ultrasound should be obtained prior to considering advanced imaging.
-In cases of very strong consideration of craniosynostosis with surgical planning in progress, x-rays and/or ultrasound are not required. - CT Head without contrast (CPT® 70450) is indicated in the diagnosis of craniosynostosis. - ➤ 3D rendering (CPT® 76377) is indicated with the initial diagnostic CT to evaluate the extent of synostosis and determine surgical candidacy or for preoperative planning. - CT Maxillofacial (CPT® 70486) and CT Orbits (CPT® 70480) without contrast are generally not necessary to evaluate individuals with craniosynostosis but are indicated if the craniosynostosis is part of a larger congenital defect which also involves the bones of the face or orbits. - CT Maxillofacial (CPT® 70486) and/or CT Orbits (CPT® 70480) may be indicated in certain types of craniosynostosis and may be approved when ordered by surgical specialties or in consultation with surgical specialties during surgical evaluation and planning - ➤ Ultrasound Head (CPT® 76506) can be approved as an alternative method of assessing sutural patency in neonates and infants when radiographs are indeterminate.
-If inconclusive or for pre-operative planning, CT with 3D rendering can be approved as discussed previously in this section. - ➤ CT Head without contrast (CPT® 70450) may be performed postoperatively at the discretion of or in consultation with the specialist coordinating the individual's care. - Positional plagiocephaly typically does NOT require advanced imaging.
+Craniosynostosis may be caused by a genetic condition, such as Apert, Pfeiffer or Crouzon syndrome to name a few.18 Abnormal head shape is the common clinical feature. - Skull x-rays and/or ultrasound should be obtained prior to considering advanced imaging.
+In cases of very strong consideration of craniosynostosis with surgical planning in progress, x-rays and/or ultrasound are not required. - CT Head without contrast (CPT® 70450) is indicated in the diagnosis of craniosynostosis. - 3D rendering (CPT® 76377) is indicated with the initial diagnostic CT to evaluate the extent of synostosis and determine surgical candidacy or for preoperative planning. - CT Maxillofacial without contrast (CPT® 70486) AND CT Orbits/Temporal Bone without contrast (CPT® 70480) are generally not necessary to evaluate individuals with craniosynostosis but are indicated if the craniosynostosis is part of a larger congenital defect which also involves the bones of the face or orbits. - CT Maxillofacial without contrast (CPT® 70486) AND/OR CT Orbits/Temporal Bone without contrast (CPT® 70480) is/are supported in certain types of craniosynostosis and is/are supported when ordered by surgical specialties or in consultation with surgical specialties during surgical evaluation and planning. - Ultrasound Head (CPT® 76506) is supported as an alternative method of assessing sutural patency in neonates and infants when radiographs are indeterminate.
+If inconclusive or for pre-operative planning, CT with 3D rendering is supported as discussed previously in this section. - CT Head without contrast (CPT® 70450) is supported postoperatively at the discretion of or in consultation with the surgical specialist coordinating the individual's care. - Positional plagiocephaly typically does NOT require advanced imaging.
 13,15,16

-Cleft Palate (PEDHD-8.2)
+Facial Anomalies (PEDHD-8.2)